Have you ever noticed how many card designs are available in the Design Store? There are thousands to choose from! And they’re all so amazing!!!

 Step 3: Adhere pieces together, and voila!

 Looking forward to February (no, don’t worry I’m not really, as I’m still enjoying this month quite fine!)
 I thought it would be fun to create a little something for Valentine’s Day.
 So I found this fun mason jar design with the word ‘Love’ on the front.

 There are many mason jar designs available, so I chose this one.
 I used some adhesive backed cardstock for the leaves & flowers as this makes it so simple to put everything together.

 This is when the fun starts to happen because you see your project coming together.

-Now I want to point out a very helpful tip for you – because I forgot to do this.
-Sometimes you will find various designs are labeled or numbered.
-As you can see in the pictures below the blue pieces have numbers on them.
-Usually I delete these from the designs before cutting but I forgot.
-It doesn’t affect the design in the end as they’re on the flaps which get adhered on the inside of the card so you don’t see them anyways.
+Now I want to point out a very helpful tip for you—because I forgot to do this.
+Sometimes you will find that various designs are labeled or numbered.
+As you can see in the pictures below that the blue pieces have numbers on them.
+Usually I delete these from the designs before cutting, but I forgot.
+It doesn’t affect the design in the end as they’re on the flaps which get adhered on the inside of the card, so you don’t see them anyways.